aws-samples/leverage-cdk-with-aws-iot-sitewise-demo/README.md

 # Authors
 * **Leo Simberg**: Lead IoT Partner Solutions Architect

-# Create Sitewise Models and Assets using CDK
+# Creating Sitewise Models and Assets using CDK

 This is an illustrative AWS Cloud Development Kit (CDK) project, showcasing the process of creating Sitewise models and assets for a Factory with a single generic production line and two generic machines using AWS CDK.
 This project serves as a valuable resource for comprehending the seamless integration of CDK with Sitewise, enabling the construction of comprehensive Sitewise models, assets, and hierarchies through Infrastructure as Code (IaC).